Akureyri (Iceland) | Hella (Iceland) | Husafell (Iceland) | Reykjavik (Iceland)

 Settle in and scan the scenery from the convenience of a private vehicle.

-Explore the Golden Circle, where the earth's power is once again on full display.
+Explore the famed Golden Circle, where the earth's power is once again on full display.
 Feel the ground shake at Gullfoss, the "Golden Falls," and watch the Strokkur geyser erupt skyward in a column of steaming water.
 Stop at the Frieheimar Greenhouse and learn how they harness geothermal energy to grow food year-round, then enjoy a lunch served on site.
 Conclude at THingvellir National Park, a UNESCO World Heritage site that sits atop of the Mid-Atlantic Ridge, separating the North American and Eurasian tectonic plates, and stand where the continents are slowly drifting apart.

 Settle in and scan the scenery from the convenience of a private vehicle.